Skip to main content

 • Aortic valve

-• Artic root (area closest to the heart)
+• Aortic root (area closest to the heart)

 • Aortic arch (the area that bends between the ascending and descending aorta)